Introduction

 9.30 – 9.45 Welcome remarks

-• H.E.
-Tigran Balayan, Ambassador, Head of Mission of the Republic of Armenia to the European Union
+- H.E.
+Tigran Balayan, Ambassador of the Republic of Armenia to the Kingdom of Belgium, Head of Mission of Armenia to the European Union

 9.45 – 11.
 15 Armenia’s European Horizon: Pathways to European Integration